 The present-day Library is considered one of the world's finest collections in food, agriculture and international development.

 Agriculture, Food and Nutrition, Rural Development, Plant Production and Protection, Animal Production and Health, Agricultural Machinery, Agro-industries, Agro-forestry, Forestry, Fisheries, Sustainable Development, Statistics, Agricultural Economics and other related subjects.

 The Library has over one million volumes; the journal collection contains approximately 13,000 titles of which 1,450 are electronic.
-The heavily used working collection consists of FAO documentation, books and serials in FAO subject fields, a comprehensive reference collection and specialized Branch Library collections in Fisheries and Forestry.
+The heavily used working collection consists of FAO documentation, books and serials in FAO subject fields, a reference collection and specialized Library collections in Fisheries and Forestry.
 The library also includes the IIA Institutional Memory and Rare Books collection.